GuillyK/FACT-ai/README.md

 # Strategic classification made practical reproduction

 * Strategic classification:  the problem of learning in settings where users can strategically modify their features to improve outcomes.
-* Our contribution: a flexible, practical and socially-aware framework for learning in strategic environments.
+* The contribution of the original author: a flexible, practical and socially-aware framework for learning in strategic environments.
+* Our addition: A combined dataset where some users are gaming and some are not.

 ## Description